Hike deep into the green jungles around Kibale and see if you can spot a family of chimpanzees hanging out in the afternoon.

 There are companies who will arrange everything for you — your transportation from Entebbe (typically), your accommodation, the trekking options + required permits, meals, etc in a package deal.
 Make sure that your company is handling the tracking permit and where pick up is, and other details.
 Most tours will not include the tips in the price you pay, and it's customary to tip your chimpanzee tracking guide (so make sure you account for that).

-Our pick?
+Another pick?
 See if Denis is available!
 ILP volunteers have booked multiple trips with Eastern Travelogue and we're giving rave reviews.
-Denis started his own tour company and will make sure you're taken care of.
+Denis started his own tour company and will make sure you're taken care of when it comes to transportation and finding a guide for Kibale.
 Oh and he also does tours for hiking Sipi Falls or heading out on a Murchison Falls safari, as well as other tours around Eastern Africa.
 Just send him a message on WhatsApp (+256 759 046262).

 Another recommended company is African Jungle Adventures, but this will be a more expensive option than going with Denis.
 They have a 3-day chimpanzee trek option, amount other options.
 Price wise, they have options broken down into three categories: $1,150 (budget accommodation), $1,340 (deluxe accommodation) and $1,650 (luxury accommodation).